Volkswagen Arteon: Engines

-In Europe, the Arteon initially featured three turbo direct injection engines at launch: a 2.0L 280PS TSI petrol engine and two diesel engines with 150PS and 240PS.
-Three additional engines were introduced shortly after, the 1.5L TSI Evo petrol engine with 150PS, as well a petrol and a diesel engine, both with 190PS.
+In Europe, the Arteon initially featured three turbo direct injection engines at launch: a 2.0L 280 PS TSI petrol engine and two diesel engines with 150 PS and 240 PS.
+Three additional engines were introduced shortly after, the 1.5L TSI Evo petrol engine with 150 PS, as well a petrol and a diesel engine, both with 190 PS.

-In the United States, it was available in three trims — SE, SEL, and Premium — with one engine: all Arteons of 2019 will have Volkswagen's workhorse 2.0 litre turbo four, tuned to produce 268 hp and 258 lb ft of torque.
-Power is managed by an eight speed automatic transmission, with the choice of front or all wheel drive.
+In the United States, it was available in three trims—SE, SEL, and Premium—with one engine: all Arteons of 2019 will have Volkswagen's workhorse 2.0-litre turbo four, tuned to produce 268 hp and 258 lb⋅ft of torque.
+Power is managed by an 8-speed automatic transmission, with the choice of front- or all-wheel drive.

 For the 2022 US-model, the Arteon got a powertrain upgrade which increased the power from 268 hp to 300 hp.
 In addition the 8-speed TipTronic-style automatic transmission has been upgraded to a 7-speed DSG transmission.